jbx-protocol/juice-docs/docs/user/project.md

 *How to choose:* The issuance reduction rate can have a dramatic effect: the higher you set it, the more you reward earlier supporters over later ones.
 Most projects will keep this disabled, or use a rate from 1-3%.

-#### Redemption rate
+#### Cash out tax rate

-Supporters can burn their tokens to reclaim some of the ETH not needed for payouts.
-The amount of ETH they receive depends on the redemption rate.
+Supporters can cash out their tokens to reclaim some of the ETH not needed for payouts.
+The amount of ETH they receive depends on the cash out tax rate.

-At 100%, redemptions are 1:1 — somebody redeeming 10% of all project tokens will receive 10% of the overflow.
-At 0%, redemptions are turned off.
-Anywhere else, redemptions take place along a bonding curve, meaning earlier redeemers will get less ETH per token redeemed, and later redeemers will get more.
+At 0%, cash outs are 1:1 — somebody cashing out 10% of all project tokens will receive 10% of the project's surplus.
+At 100%, cash outs are turned off.
+Anywhere else, cash outs take place along a bonding curve, meaning those who cash out earlier will get less ETH per token, and those who keep their tokens or cash out later will get more.

-The lower this rate is, the less of an incentive there is to redeem tokens before others.
+The higher this rate is, the less of an incentive there is to redeem tokens before others.

-*How to choose:* To start, you should keep this rate at 100% (redemptions on) or 0% (redemptions off), and then adjust from there.
+*How to choose:* To start, you should keep this rate at 0% (cash outs on) or 100% (cash outs off), and then adjust from there.

 :::info
-Redemptions incur a 2.5% fee while the redemption rate is less than 100%.
-This fee is paid to JuiceboxDAO.
-In exchange, your project will receive JuiceboxDAO's project token ($JBX), allowing you to govern the protocol.
-You can also redeem these tokens to reclaim some of the fees.
+Cash outs incur a 2.5% fee while the cash outs tax rate is greater than 0%.
+This fee is paid to the Juicebox ecosystem's revenue token ($NANA).
+In exchange, your project will receive $NANA, allowing you to automatically benefit from future protocol revenues.
+You can also cash out these tokens to reclaim some of the fees as cash back, or reclaim future earnings as the protocol grows.
 To learn more, read [JBX & Fees](/dao/jbx/).
 :::

 #### Owner token minting